-The TOK Essay is something we all dread… Many of us feel like we’ve learned nothing in TOK up until this point and now we’re expected to write an essay!?
-What makes matters worse is that the Titles are usually ridiculously confusing as well – so you have no idea which way to tackle the question.
-Luckily, we’re here to help you out.
+The TOK Essay is something many of us dread… Many of us feel like we’ve learned nothing in TOK up until this point and now we’re expected to write an essay!?
+What makes matters worse is that the Titles are sometimes ridiculously confusing as well – so you might feel like you have no idea which way to tackle the question.
+We’re here to help you out.
 Today we’re breaking down the first 3 2021 TOK Essay titles to get your creative juices flowing!

 Note: Following these suggestions will not guarantee you a good score on your TOK Essay!
 These are our thoughts on the best ways to consider the questions, but ultimately it’s the quality of your arguments that will make or break your essay!

 “Accepting knowledge claims always involves an element of trust.”
 Discuss this claim with reference to two areas of knowledge.

 We deem this to be a relatively difficult question to answer, specifically because the element of ‘trust’ is crucial to this question.
 A natural first step will be to define what an element of trust really is in this context.
 Who needs to trust whom, and what degree of trust can represent an ‘element’ of trust.
 Only when that is established, or at least explored, can we dive further into the question.

 The prompt also asks you to discuss the claim with reference to 2 specific areas of knowledge.
 Typically establishing the areas of knowledge that you wish to explore will give you much more guidance into how to craft your core arguments.
 It would, for example, be interesting to compare and contrast the areas of knowledge of mathematics and history, or perhaps contrasting natural sciences and religious knowledge systems.